 Premarital sex is against the mission and values of the University of Saint Francis.
 This type of activity also compromises relationships within the community.
-Therefore, sexual activity in the residence hall is prohibited.
+Therefore, sexual activity in residence halls is prohibited.
 Students involved in sexual activity in the residence hall will be subject to the conduct process.